QuickPixel/quickboot/README.md

 ### Ruby Gems

-Specifics about the Ruby Gems used in this project can be found in [Frontend Documentation](./docs/frontend.md#gems)
+Specifics about the Ruby Gems used in this project will be found here.

 ### Bower Components

-Information regarding how Bower is configured and its components for this project are found in [Frontend Documentation](./docs/frontend.md#bower)
+Information regarding how Bower is configured and its components for this project will be found here.

 ---

 ## <a name="todo"></a> To Do

 * **Documentation** Finish this damn documentation!
+* Refactor and improve gulp.js file... too many weird path vars right now
 * Figure out how to only rebuild new/changed files during ```gulp watch```
+* Possibly improve file watching with [gulp-watch](https://github.com/floatdrop/gulp-watch)
 * Create SVG sprites using [Gulp SVG Sprites](https://github.com/shakyShane/gulp-svg-sprites)
-* Refactor and improve gulp.js file
 * Replace [Compass Spriting](http://compass-style.org/help/tutorials/spriting/) with [css-sprite](https://github.com/aslansky/css-sprite)
 * [FE performnace improvements and optimizations](http://yeoman.io/blog/performance-optimization.html)
 	* [gulp-uncss](https://github.com/ben-eb/gulp-uncss)